 The battle between modern and alternative healing methods has been waged at the expense of our health.
 Big pharma’s R&D budgets go into researching the development of drugs, some of which have empirically beneficial results, while others create bigger problems than they solve – namely, the opioid epidemic.
-But, a new study is bringing verifiable proof to a conversation that proponents of alternative healing have been touting for so long – the power of the body’s ability to heal itself.
+But, a new study is bringing evidence to a conversation that proponents of alternative healing have been touting for so long – the power of the body’s ability to heal itself.

 In an industry that has lined its pockets with exorbitant profits, while also manufacturing addiction and perpetuating an illegal drug market, there appears to be a silver lining.
-Recent placebo effect studies have found a decrease in the effectiveness of pain medication when compared to the placebo effect over the span of the past couple decades.
+Recent placebo effect studies have found a decrease in the effectiveness of pain medication when compared to the placebo effect over the span of the past few decades.
 So, what does that mean?

 The Placebo Effect is Collectively Growing

 As of late, there have been several placebo effect studies measuring against pain medications.
 One of these studies found that between 1990 and 2013 there was an 18 percent drop in the effectiveness of pain medication compared to placebos.
 What makes this so intriguing is that the potency and quality of these medications has remained the same.
 And these are not just analgesics for physical pain, they also include antidepressants and other psychiatric drugs.

 This trend seems to hint at a collective change in behavior on a psychological level, and it’s being proven with statistically significant results.
 It also appears to align with several theories like Rupert Sheldrake’s morphic resonance and morphogenetic fields, and can potentially provide insight and value to the numerous forms of alternative healing.